What Makes an Express Unitrust Different

 The Percentage Range and What Happens Outside It

 The same three-to-five percent range from the conversion statute applies here.
-A payout within that range "reasonably apportions the total return" of the trust.
-If the trust document calls for a payout above five percent, the statute treats the excess as a distribution of principal rather than income.
+A payout in that range "reasonably apportions the total return" of the trust.

 An express total return unitrust that provides for a fixed percentage payout in excess of five per cent per year is considered to have paid out all of the income of the total return unitrust and to have paid out principal of the trust to the extent that the fixed percentage payout exceeds five per cent per year.

-A.R.S. § 14-11015(F)The trust document can also grant the trustee discretion to treat capital gains as part of the unitrust distribution, or it can specify the ordering of income classes.
-Without specific direction, distributions follow a default priority: net accounting income first, then ordinary income, then short-term capital gains, then long-term capital gains, and finally principal.
+Without specific direction, payouts follow a default order.
+Net accounting income comes first, then ordinary income, then short-term capital gains, then long-term capital gains, and finally principal.